 Top Tips for January and February….

-- Monitor varroa and apply lactic or oxalic acid if necessary
+- Monitor varroa and apply oxalic acid if necessary

 - Check that the hive and protection against predators is intact especially after windy weather

 - Check the entrance is not blocked by snow or debris such as dead bees

 - Consider how you can improve your skills for the new year.